REmatchChile/REmatch-docs/tutorial.md

 ## Disjunctions and optionals

 Although simple patterns allow us to define a sequence of fixed length that we want to find in a string, they do not allow us to search for the appearance of two or more possibilities simultaneously.
 For example, we would like to check the occurrence of the word 'gmail' or the word 'uc' if either appears in the string.
-For this, we can use the disjunction operator '|' (a pipe), which allows us to say 'gmail|uc' and reads like "we want to see the appearance of Gmail or uc in the string."
+For this, we can use the disjunction operator '|' (a pipe), which allows us to say 'gmail|uc' and reads like "we want to see the appearance of Gmail or uc in the string".
+Namely, the following REQL query (try it [here](https://rematch.cl/?query=%21output%7Bgmail%7Cuc%7D&doc=cperez%40gmail.com%2C+soto%40uc.cl%2C+sdelcampo%40gmail.com%2C+lpalacios%40gmeil.com%2C+rramirez%40gmsil.com%2C+pvergara%40ing.uc.cl%2C+ndelafuente%40ing.puc.cl%2C+tnovoa%40mail.uc.cl%2C+nnarea%40myucmail.uc.cl%2C+nomail%40gmail.coom%2C+juan.soto%40uc.cl&isMultiRegex=false) over the list of e-mails):

+    !output{gmail|uc}